kuielab/mdx-net/README_SUBMISSION.md

       * Multiplicative skip connections
       * Increased depth and number of hidden channels
     * After training the per-source models we trained an additional network (which we call the 'Mixer') on top of the model outputs, which takes all four estimated sources as input and outputs better estimated sources
-      * We only tried a single 1x1 convolution layer for the Mixer (due to inference time limit), but still gained at least 0.1 SDR for every source on the MDX test set.
+      * We only tried a single 1x1 convolution layer for the Mixer (due to inference time limit), but still gained at least 0.1 SDR for every source on MDXDB21.
-      * Mixer is trained without fine-tuning the separation models.
   * Demucs
     * we used the pretrained model with 64 initial hidden channels (not demucs48_hq)
     * overlap=0.5 and no shift trick